pass-culture/pass-culture-app-native/doc/development/e2e.md

 ---

+## Peer dependencies

+On your desktop, you must install browser's driver that match your version in order to use test automation, respectively:

+- `chromedriver` for Chrome (For Mac users: `brew install cask chromedriver`)
+- `safaridriver` for Safari
+- `geckodriver` for Firefox (For Mac users: `brew install geckodriver`)

+Refer to google to get installation instruction for your system.

+---

 ## App center

 If you want to download apps from AppCenter, you can create an user API token in Account => Account Settings => User API tokens